Avian flu found at western Quebec commercial poultry farm | CBC News

 'We are very surprised,' says mayor of local municipality

-Avian flu has been found at a commercial poultry farm in western Quebec, and about 30 people are currently off work while the operation is sterilized, the local mayor says.
+Avian flu has been found at a commercial poultry farm in western Quebec and about 30 people are off work while the operation is sterilized, the local mayor says.

 "We are very surprised.
-We know it is a company that is careful in its procedures, in its protocols," said Jean-René Carrière, the mayor of Saint-André-Avellin, Que., in a French-language interview with Radio-Canada.
+We know it is a company that is careful in its procedures, in its protocols," said Saint-André-Avellin Mayor Jean-René Carrière in a French interview with Radio-Canada.

 "We felt spared.
 We had a feeling of being safe, then we realized that no one is safe.
 If there are regions that have been spared until now, redouble your efforts: you never know when [the flu] will arrive in your area."